 One randomised-controlled trial (RCT) of 10 healthy males reported higher absorption rates and bioavailability of several bioactive amino acids in orally administered CH compared with non-hydrolysed collagen.13 Furthermore, CTPs containing differing amounts of the bioactive peptides glycylprolylhydroxyproline (GLY-PRO-HYP) and prolylhydroxyproline (PRO-HYP) were reported to be effectively absorbed within 1 hour in 12 human subjects, only when in the tripeptide form.14 Dose-dependent excretion of the tripeptide and dipeptide forms was also observed, indicating relative stability within the body.
-This is in contrast to one study that reported no differences between the bioavailability of CH and its unhydrolysed form.15 This study did acknowledge that processing methods may account for differences with other research, as differing processing techniques can influence digestibility.16 in obesity, gut health and in fibromyalgia.
+This is in contrast to one study that reported no differences between the bioavailability of CH and its unhydrolysed form.15 This study did acknowledge that processing methods may account for differences with other research, as differing processing techniques can influence digestibility.16 with lower molecular weight forms, indicating better bioavailability,2 which could have potential implications for cartilage-related conditions, such as osteoarthritis (OA).